microsoft/AcademicContent/Workshop/5. Stream Analytics/Azure Stream Analytics HOL.md

 <a name="Prerequisites"></a>
 ### Prerequisites ###

-The following is required to complete this hands-on lab:
+The following are required to complete this hands-on lab:

 - An active Microsoft Azure subscription.
 If you don't have one, [sign up for a free trial](http://aka.ms/WATK-FreeTrial).
 - [Visual Studio 2015 Community edition](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx) or higher